apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/manage_mysql_database_with_kubeblocks/backup_restore/backup_and_restore_for_MySQL_standalone.md

   kubectl create -f snapshot_class.yaml
   ```
 3. Create a MySQL cluster.
-   In this section, the cluster created is mysql-example.
+   In this section, the cluster created is mysql-cluster.
    ```
-   kbcli cluster create --cluster-definition='apecloud-mysql' mysql-example
+   kbcli cluster create mysql-cluster --cluster-definition='apecloud-mysql'
    ```
 4. Insert test data to test backup.
    Connect to the MySQL cluster created in the previous steps and insert a piece of data.
 See the example below.
    ```
-   kbcli cluster connect mysql-example
+   kbcli cluster connect mysql-cluster

    create database if not exists demo;
    create table if not exists demo.msg(id int NOT NULL AUTO_INCREMENT, msg text, time datetime, PRIMARY KEY (id));